ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

 The option `-o` tells a destination file to pandoc.
 Pandoc determines the file format from the extensions both source and destination.

-In the following example, a word file `example.docx` is converted into a HTML file.
+In the following example, a word file `example.docx` is converted into an HTML file.
 The word file looks like this:

 <div style="text-align:center;">